Deep Face Recognition: A Survey: Diverse recognition scenes of deep learning

 \subsubsection{Face Anti-attack}

 With the success of FR techniques, various types of attacks, such as face spoofing and adversarial perturbations, are becoming large threats.
 Face spoofing involves presenting a fake face to the biometric sensor using a printed photograph, worn mask, or even an image displayed on another electronic device.
 In order to defense this type of attack, several methods are proposed \cite{atoum2017face,yang2014learn,xu2015learning,li2016original,patel2016cross,Jourabloo_2018_ECCV,shao2019joint,shao2017deep}.
-Atoum et al. \cite{atoum2017face} proposed a novel two-stream CNN in which the local features discriminate the spoof patches independent of the spatial face areas, and holistic depth maps ensure that the input live sample has a face-like depth.
-Yang et al. \cite{yang2014learn} trained a CNN using both a single frame and multiple frames with five scales as input, and the live/spoof label is assigned as the output.
-Xu et al. \cite{xu2015learning} proposed a long short-term memory (LSTM)-CNN architecture that learns temporal features to jointly predict for multiple frames of a video. \cite{li2016original,patel2016cross} fine-tuned their networks from a pretrained model by training sets of real and fake images.
+Atoum et al. \cite{atoum2017face} proposed a novel two-stream CNN in which the local features discriminate the spoof patches that are independent of the spatial face areas, and holistic depth maps ensure that the input live sample has a face-like depth.
+Yang et al. \cite{yang2014learn} trained a CNN using both a single frame and multiple frames with five scales as input, and using the live/spoof label as the output.
+Taken the sequence of video frames as input, Xu et al. \cite{xu2015learning} applied LSTM units on top of CNN to obtain end-to-end features to recognize spoofing faces which leveraged the local and dense property from convolution operation and learned the temporal structure using LSTM units.
+Li et al. \cite{li2016original} and Patel et al. \cite{patel2016cross} fine-tuned their networks from a pretrained model by training sets of real and fake images.
 Jourabloo et al. \cite{Jourabloo_2018_ECCV} proposed to inversely decompose a spoof face into the live face and the spoof noise pattern.
 Adversarial perturbation is the other type of attack which can be defined as the addition of a minimal vector $r$ such that with addition of this vector into the input image $x$, i.e. $(x+r)$, the deep learning models misclassifies the input while people will not.
 Recently, more and more work has begun to focus on solving this perturbation of FR.
-Goswami et al. \cite{goswami2018unravelling} proposed to detect adversarial samples by characterizing abnormal filter response behavior in the hidden layers and increase the network's robustness by removing the most problematic filters; Goel et al. \cite{goel2018smartbox} provided an open source implementation of adversarial detection and mitigation algorithms; Agarwal et al. \cite{agarwal2018imageagnostic} detected image-agnostic universal perturbations based on pixel values and Principal Component Analysis as features coupled with a Support Vector Machine as the classifier.
-Despite of progresses of anti-attack algorithms, attack methods are developed as well and remind us the need to further increase security and robustness in FR systems, for example, Mai et al. \cite{mai2018reconstruction} proposed a neighborly de-convolutional neural network (NbNet) to reconstruct a fake face using the stolen deep templates.
+Goswami et al. \cite{goswami2018unravelling} proposed to detect adversarial samples by characterizing abnormal filter response behavior in the hidden layers and increase the network's robustness by removing the most problematic filters.
+Goel et al. \cite{goel2018smartbox} provided an open source implementation of adversarial detection and mitigation algorithms.
+Despite of progresses of anti-attack algorithms, attack methods are updated as well and remind us the need to further increase security and robustness in FR systems, for example, Mai et al. \cite{mai2018reconstruction} proposed a neighborly de-convolutional neural network (NbNet) to reconstruct a fake face using the stolen deep templates.